Kanye West And Daughter North Step Out In Los Angeles For Adorable Museum Date

 Kanye West and his little girl North starred in one of the cutest daddy-daughter moments of the week.

-The rapper was spotted carrying his five-year-old daughter on his shoulder as they headed to the California Science Center on Sunday.
+The rapper was spotted carrying his 5-year-old daughter on his shoulder as they headed to the California Science Center on Sunday.
 According to the Daily Mail, North looked positively gleeful as she was every bit the princess while being carried by her dad.
-Kanye, 41, was super cool as always in a bright yellow zip-up jacket, khaki pants, and green and black Yeezy shoes, while North sported a pink ruffled dress with a matching teddy bear backpack, and a pair of white sneakers.
+Kanye, 41, was super cool as always in a bright yellow zip-up jacket, khaki pants, and green-and-black Yeezy shoes, while North sported a pink ruffled dress with a matching teddy bear backpack and a pair of white sneakers.
 The two smiled as they walked alongside a female friend.

 Their family outing comes just days after the hip-hop superstar donated $150,000 to the family of a Chicago black security guard who was shot dead by a white police officer.
-Jemel Robinson was killed in the early hours of Sunday, November 11, after stopping a suspected shooter who allegedly fired a gun inside the bar where Robinson worked.
+Jemel Robinson was killed in the early hours of Sunday, November 11 after stopping a suspected shooter who allegedly fired a gun inside the bar where Robinson worked.
 But when the police arrived, they killed the 26-year-old, despite the fact that he was wearing a uniform that said security on it.
-Kanye, who shares the same hometown with the victim, set up a GoFundMe page for Robinson, and donated $15,000, 10 times in a row.
+Kanye, who shares the same hometown with the victim, set up a GoFundMe page for Robinson and donated $15,000, 10 times in a row.

 Kanye West And North Share Beautiful Daddy-Daughter Time During Museum Tour (Photos) https://t.co/2sJakwboEB pic.twitter.com/ze3vHxiZRK